 - A. Verify DO calibration by connecting the sonde to the KOR software as before.
 Click on <Instrument and Sensors> at the top of the page.
 Under "Sonde Settings" scroll through "Logged Measurement Files".
 Locate the current file in the list. - B. Click the <Import> button next to the current file.
 Click on <Recorded Data> at the top of the screen.
 Click the <Search> button at the top left of the page.
 Select the file that was just imported and click <View Selected Recorded Data>. - C. Obtain the barometric pressure from the barometer in the lab.
 Look at the top line of data.
 Record the temperature and barometric pressure on the calibration log sheet.
-Using a DO chart that can be found either in the front of the calibration log book or on the wall in the lab, record the chart DO value.
-Record the DO(mg/L) and DO(%sat) on the calibration log sheet.
+Using a DO chart that can be found either in the front of the calibration logbook or on the wall in the lab, record the chart DO value.
+Record the DO (mg/L) and DO(%sat) on the calibration log sheet.
 DO should read within 0.2mg/L of the chart value.
-If the readings are not within 0.2mg/L recalibrate the DO as before and restart the logging as before.
+If the readings are not within 0.2mg/L, recalibrate the DO as before, and restart the logging as before.
 Record any changes on the calibration log sheet.
-If the DO is off by >0.5mg/L do not recalibrate and do not deploy the sonde until the issue is resolved. - D. Record the battery voltage from the KOR recorded data.
+Wait for at least one 15-minute data logging interval and perform another DO check.
+If the DO is still off by >0.5mg/L do not recalibrate and do not deploy the sonde until the issue is resolved. - D. Record the battery voltage from the KOR recorded data.
 If the batteries are reading <5.4V change them.
 While still connected to KOR, remove the battery cap using the EXO battery cap wrench.
 Clean out the threads and the o-rings on the battery cap.
 Replace the old batteries with new ones.
 Grease the o-rings on the battery cap and put it back on. - E. Exit KOR by clicking <Home> at the top of the screen and clicking <Disconnect> under the "Instrument Connection Panel."